Tanmeet03/atlys-IMDB/README.md

 AtlysIMDB is an Android application built with Jetpack Compose, Hilt, Room, Retrofit, and Kotlin Coroutines, designed to browse trending movies and search for movies using The Movie Database (TMDb) API.
-The app features a clean architecture with a modular structure, offline caching, and theme customization.
+The app features a MVI architecture with a modular structure, offline caching, and theme customization.

 ## Task Requirement